yeshwanthravitheja/ODESA.py/README.md

 ## Usage

-A typical code usage of ODESA would like the following.
+A typical code usage of ODESA would look like:

 ```
 from ODESA.FullyConnected import FullyConnected as HiddenLayer